 Floral Fragrances: How Does Botany Inspire Fragrance Designers?

-Even if you wouldn’t call yourself a fan of floral fragrances, chances are you have worn a fragrance that has a floral note.
-Because most flowers smell very good, they make an excellent addition to a wide variety of perfumes.
-Whether you prefer lily, rose, or ylang-ylang, adding a slight floral aroma can do wonders to improve your mood and brighten your day.
-Because of the flower’s great importance to the perfume industry, we are going to be taking a look at the ways that botany has inspired hundreds of years of fragrances.
+Even if you wouldn't call yourself a fan of floral fragrances, chances are you have worn a fragrance that has a floral note.
+Because most flowers smell very good, they make an excellent addition to various perfumes.
+Whether you prefer lily, rose, or ylang-ylang, adding a slight floral aroma can improve your mood and brighten your day.

 The History

-Even as far back as the Egyptian era, flowers played a key part in the creation of fragrances.
-In fact, many of the flowers used long ago, are the same ingredients we use today.
-The Egyptians would mix together many different flowers, along with other sweet smelling herbs to create a concoction that would be burned for spiritual rituals.
-In addition, many Egyptian women would wear these mixtures in an effort to enhance their natural scent.
+In addition, many Egyptian women would wear these mixtures to enhance their natural scent.
 Flowers were utilized in other ancient civilizations as well.
-For example, the Greeks and Romans would crush flowers and rub their leaves over their bodies so that they would be enveloped in a floral scent.
+For example, the Greeks and Romans would crush flowers and rub their leaves over their bodies to envelop them in a floral scent.

 Floral Fragrances Today